 Where can I see which companies have completed the Riskplaza Audit+ successfully?

-You will find a drop-down menu by using the ‘AUDIT PLUS’ tab on the left at the top of the page.
-Next, click ‘approval’ and an overview will be displayed of the companies with Riskplaza Audit+ approval.
-You will also see companies here that have applied for a Riskplaza Audit+, but which have not yet been certified.
-Organisations that have a Riskplaza subscription are informed through newsletters when a company has successfully completed the Riskplaza Audit+.
-If a Riskplaza Audit+ company does not complete the Riskplaza Audit+ successfully or if the Riskplaza Audit+ status is withdrawn at the organisation’s own request, this will also be announced in the newsletters, specifying the reason for withdrawal.
+Here you can find all companies with a Riskplaza-audit+ certificate.
+You will also see companies that have applied for a Riskplaza-audit+, but which have not yet been certified.
+Organisations that have a Riskplaza subscription are informed through newsletters when a company has successfully completed the Riskplaza-audit+.
+If a Riskplaza-audit+ company does not complete the Riskplaza-audit+ successfully or if the Riskplaza-audit+ status is withdrawn at the organisation’s own request, this will also be announced in the newsletters, specifying the reason for withdrawal.

 How does the Riskplaza Audit+ compare to other self-auditing systems that the NVWA takes into account with regard to supervision?

 Riskplaza is a chain guarantee system that focuses specifically on controlling raw material risks that the NVWA takes into account in the supervision that it exercises in the sector.
 In addition, the NVWA also takes into account other self-auditing systems.
 The Riskplaza Audit+ is currently the only system that is accepted within the framework of purchase verification as described in the NVWA’s information sheet 64.